Juanipis/pdf-translator/README.md

 ---

 <p align="center">
-  Made with ❤️ by the Juanipis
+  Made with ❤️ by the Juanipis, Cata
 </p>